pbinkley/rcb-manual/sections/14-conclusion.md

 determined?
 When printing is assumed as the sole method of reproducing the material, the formula is very simple.
 There is given a certain number of words.
-The cost of&nbsp;{%- include columnbreak.html canvas=353 col=2 -%}&nbsp;printing that number of words is calculated easily.
+The cost of {% include columnbreak.html canvas=353 col=2 %} printing that number of words is calculated easily.
 Then the actual or probable number of buyers must be calculated.
 If sales to these buyers at the price they are ready to